maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 **Conclusion**
 We power the board by connecting pin 27 (`+5V`) to the external host.
-The external host has a voltage of 3V3.
+This is fine as long as the external host a "standard" regulated voltage (e.g. 3V3 or 5V).

 ## Display control